Fourteen knots that cover almost every working situation on deck. Diagrams show rope topology with crossings; for tying practice, use a real line.

 Form a bight in the thicker line; thread the thinner line up through, around both parts, and back under itself.

 Joins two heavy hawsers.
-Symmetric, does not jam under load, unties cleanly after being loaded.
+Symmetric, does not jam under load, unties cleanly.

 Form a loop with one line; weave the second line over-under-over-under through the loop.